probcomp/Venturecxx/doc/reference.md

 In addition to the directives themselves, there are instructions `forget`, `freeze`, and `report` which manipulate directives.

-`[forget directive_id]` removes a directive from the program trace, so that further inference will behave as if it had never been executed.
+- `[forget directive_id]`: remove a directive from the program history.

+  Further inference will behave as if that directive had never been executed.

+  Be careful `forget`ting an `assume` directive: any functions referring to the symbol that `assume` had bound will fail with "Symbol not found" errors if executed after the `forget`.

-`[freeze directive_id]` fixes a directive's current value, removing its random choices from the program trace.
-This instruction is used to implement Sequential Monte Carlo inference strategies.
+- `[freeze directive_id]`: fix a directive's current value.

+  Freeze removes the directive's random choices from the program history and fixes the directive to its current value.
+This instruction is used to gain efficiency for inference strategies in the Sequential Monte Carlo style.

-`[report directive_id]` reports the current value of a directive, without re-evaluating the expression or otherwise changing the program trace.
+- `[report directive_id]`: report the current value of a directive.

+  Report does not re-evaluate the expression or otherwise change the program history.

 ### Pseudo-Directives